-While midnight snacks are refreshing on New Year's Eve, they are even more wonderful on the midnight shift of dementia caregivers.
-Find out how late-night munchies solved the wandering and behavior challenges of a highly dedicated nurse.
+Midnight snacks are great on New Year’s Eve.
+They’re even better on midnight shifts for dementia caregivers.
+Check out how late-night munchies solve wandering & behavior challenges.

 At the same time, of the 42 residents, 8 to 10 were constantly moving.